foundation/supercollider/README.md

 ## How it Works

-Supercollider parses a glob of Markdown files, pulls in relevant documentation from Sass and JavaScript files, and combines it all into one JSON object, which is passed to a Handlebars template that renders the final page.
+Supercollider parses a glob of Markdown files, pulls in relevant documentation from Sass and JavaScript files, and combines it all into one JSON object, which is passed to a Handlebars template that renders the final HTML page.

-A typical page will look like this:
+A typical documentation page will look like this:

 ```markdown
 ---